jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > *"So that I can continue to use computers without dishonor, I have decided to put together a sufficient body of free software so that I will be able to get along without any software that is not free.
 I have resigned from the AI Lab to deny MIT any legal excuse to prevent me from giving GNU away."*

-Stallman wanted to let people know his project was Unix-like in functionality and nomencalture but not commercially licensed Unix governed by AT&T licensing.
+Through the manifesto, Stallman wanted to let people know his project was Unix-like in functionality and nomencalture but not commercially licensed Unix governed by AT&T licensing.
 It is easy to write a manifesto but hard to lead a revolution they say.
 Stallman was one of those rare minds that could do both; a brilliant programmer who had the will and the raw skills and capability to build an entire operating system from scratch and he would get almost all the way there.

 ### Free Software Foundation and the GPL